NREL/HPC/docs/Documentation/Applications/gaussian.md

 ## Configuration and Default Settings

-Eagle currently has Gaussian16 Revision B.01 and C.01 installed, and the user manual can be found at the [Gaussian website](https://gaussian.com/man).
-Gaussian may be configured on Eagle to run on one or more physical nodes, with or without shared memory parallelism.
-Distributed memory, parallel setup is taken care of automatically based on settings in the SLURM script example below.
-Gaussian 16 C.01 also has an GPU version, and for instructions on how to run Gaussian 16 on GPU nodes, see GitHub.
+NREL currently has Gaussian16 Revision B.01 and C.01 installed, and the user manual can be found at the [Gaussian website](https://gaussian.com/man).
+Gaussian 16 C.01 also has an GPU version, and for instructions on how to run Gaussian 16 on GPU nodes, see [GitHub](https://github.nrel.gov/hlong/Gaussian_GPU).

 Previous Gaussian 09 users sometimes may feel Gaussian 16 runs slower than Gaussian 09.
 That's because Gaussian G16 has changed the default accuracy into `Int=Acc2E=12 Grid=Ultrafine`, which means that individual SCF iterations will take longer with G16 than with G09.